Recycling in North Ayrshire

 - Bulky waste collection - Damaged upholstered furniture should be covered when presented for bulky waste collection.
 Use sheeting or tarpaulin.
 This will be non-returnable.

 Waste will be sent for energy recovery in line with legislative guidance.
-Any waste containing POPs will be safely incinerated to generate energy.
+Any waste containing Persistent Organic Pollutants (POPs) will be safely incinerated to generate energy.
 This ensures chemicals are destroyed or irreversibly transformed.
 This is to stop it being released into the wider environment.